343rd Bomb Squadron: Conversion to jet bombers

 The squadron disposed of its B-29s to storage at Davis–Monthan Air Force Base, Arizona.
 At Lincoln, the squadron was equipped with new Boeing B-47E Stratojets. it engaged in strategic bombardment training with the B-47 throughout the rest of the 1950s, into the early 1960s.
-From November 1955 through January 1966, the squadron deployed to RAF Lakenheath as part of Operation Reflex, standing alert at the forward deployment site.
+From November 1955 through January 1966, the squadron deployed to RAF Lakenheath.

 From 1958, the 343d began to assume an alert posture at its home base, reducing the amount of time spent on alert at overseas bases to meet General Thomas S. Power's initial goal of maintaining one third of SAC's planes on fifteen minute ground alert, fully fueled and ready for combat to reduce vulnerability to a Soviet missile strike.
 The alert commitment was increased to half the squadron's aircraft in 1962.

 Cuban Missile Crisis

 Soon after detection of Soviet missiles in Cuba, on 22 October 1962 the squadron's B-47s dispersed.
 On 24 October the 343d went to DEFCON 2, placing all its aircraft on alert.
 Most dispersal bases were civilian airfields with AF Reserve or Air National Guard units.
 The unit's B-47s were configured for execution of the Emergency War Order as soon as possible after dispersing.
 On 15 November 1/6 of the squadron's dispersed B-47s were recalled to Lincoln.
 The remaining B-47s and their supporting tankers were recalled on 24 November.
 On 27 November SAC returned its bomber units to normal alert posture.
 The squadron was inactivated in June 1966 with the phaseout of the B-47 and closure of Lincoln.